mpanunto/PanunTools/docs/README_MultiExportPDF.md

 ### To run the tool, users must:
 1. Extract Panuntools.tbx, MultiExportPDF.py, and MultiExportPDF.xlsx to the incident's tools folder
-2. Edit the spreadsheet so the information corresponds to the incident
+2. Ensure that MultiExportPDF.py is in the same directory as Panuntools.tbx
-3. Keep the script in the same directory as the toolbox
+3. Edit the spreadsheet so the information corresponds to the incident
 4. Set the path to the script in the script tool properties
 5. Specify tool inputs:
     - Incident Name
     - Incident ID
     - Products directory
     - Path to the MultiExportPDF.xlsx spreadsheet.
-7. Run
+6. Run

 ![screenshot_MultiExportPDF_2.png](/docs/screenshot_MultiExportPDF_2.png?raw=true)